kcossifos/UtilityTool1/README.md

 # Utility Tool
-is a debugging tool to help you with your code.
+Utility Tool is a debugging tool to help you with your code.

 ## Getting Started
 ```